DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

 NOTES:
 - config.py contains all settings for the train or test run.
 The default settings match those in the original Faster-RCNN paper.
 The anchor box sizes are [128, 256, 512] and the ratios are [1:1, 1:2, 2:1].
-- The theano backend by default uses a 7x7 pooling region, instead of 14x14 as in the frcnn paper.
-This cuts down compiling time slightly.
 - The tensorflow backend performs a resize on the pooling region, instead of max pooling.
 This is much more efficient and has little impact on results.